|

 'go home' to set it up again.

-She even went to far as to tell me that she was the only person who could
+She even went so far as to tell me that she was the only person who could

-fix this, and that she would not.
-Talk about 'getting the finger'.
-She
+fix this, and that she would absolutely not fix this.
+Talk about 'getting

-then went further and said that if I got off the phone with her and found
+the finger'.
+She then went further and said that if I got off the phone with

-someone else within Verizon willing to help, and the 'fix it' request came
+her and found someone else within Verizon willing to help, that the 'fix it'

 And so, my phone calls were not forwarded to me for over a month.